Supplies You Will Need

 CLICK HERE for all the details on why you absolutely positively mark your items to discount AND to donate!!!
 Something is better than nothing: Mark your items to discount to 50% off on the last day of the sale.
 You will see this option when entering your tag information.
 Please also consider marking your items to donate.
 (We will also offer a special 75% off FLASH SALE for your items marked with the D so you can still make a bit of $ before they are donated!)
 We help so many great organizations with your donated items!
-IF YOU DONATE ALL YOUR ITEMS AND WILL NOT BE PICKING UP ANY OF THEM AFTER SORT, YOU ALSO QUALIFY FOR DROP-AND-GO CHECK IN--this is HUGE y'all, HUGE!)
+(IF YOU DONATE ALL YOUR ITEMS AND WILL NOT BE PICKING UP ANY OF THEM AFTER SORT, YOU ALSO QUALIFY FOR DROP-AND-GO CHECK IN--this is HUGE y'all, HUGE!)

 Enter, Print & Place Tags